People Make Games

-People Make Games (PMG) is a British investigative video game journalism YouTube channel.
+People Make Games (PMG is a British investigative video game journalism YouTube channel.
 The channel focuses on the developers and people who make video games.
 People Make Games has reported on topics such as video game crunch, outsourcing, and worker exploitation.
+Their work has received accolades at the MCV/Develop Awards and the New York Game Awards, and received a nomination at the Game Awards.

 History

 The group was created by the couple Chris Bratt and Anni Sayers in 2018.
 They were previously both employed by Eurogamer.
 Sayers creates the graphics.
 Quintin Smith, a journalist from Rock Paper Shotgun, joined in 2020.
 The channel is viewer-funded with Patreon; in June 2022, the Patreon made per month.
 Additional funding comes from Loading Bar, a chain of bars in London and Brighton.

-Notable reports
+Content and reports

 Roblox

-Screengrab of People Make Games report of the Roblox marketplace, which they criticized for not giving any warning before users spend real-world money.

 In a video published in August 2021, Smith accused Robloxs parent company, Roblox Corporation, of exploiting the platform's young game developers.
 Smith argues the revenue split is significantly less favourable toward developers than other video game marketplaces, and players are incentivized to keep all ingame currency, which Smith likened to scrip, on Roblox through high minimum withdrawal amounts and unfavourable exchange rates.
 In a followup video released in December 2021 titled "Roblox Pressured Us to Delete Our Video.
-So We Dug Deeper.", he further accused the platform of having child safety issues and criticized its "collectibles stock market" by likening it to gambling.
+So We Dug Deeper.", he further accused the platform of having child safety issues and criticised its "collectibles stock market" by likening it to gambling.